 Collaborate with Office of Institutional Effectiveness to better identify areas of student satisfaction and dissatisfaction.
 Additionally, several customer service trainings have been conducted for members in multiple office in Academic and Student Affairs and the Department of Public Safety.
-(100% Complete)
+(Complete)

 Developed and implemented an online student complaint form so that student concerns can be immediately addressed.
-This tactic will be assessed by the number of responses to student concerns submitted online (100% Complete)
+This tactic was assessed by the number of responses to student concerns submitted online (Complete)